-A good PE ratio is a lower PE Raio.
-When comparing two companies in the same industry with the same future growth and earnings expectations, then the better PE ratio is the lower one.
-The company with the lower PE ratio represents better value as you are paying less per share for the same earnings and growth potential.
+A good PE ratio is a lower PE ratio.
+The better PE ratio is lower when comparing companies in the same industry with the same future growth and earnings expectations.
+The company with the lower PE ratio represents better value as you pay less per share for the same earnings and growth potential.

-There is no such thing as a good PE ratio for all companies; however, we can say that a PE Ratio in general under 25 is ok and suggests the company is reasonably priced.
-A PE Ratio over 200 would indicate that the company share price is way more than its ability to generate matching profits.
+There is no such thing as a good PE ratio for all companies; however, we can say that a PE ratio under 25 is okay and suggests the company is reasonably priced.
+A PE Ratio over 200 would indicate that the company’s share price is way more than its ability to generate matching profits.

 Is a Company Cheap, Fairly Priced, or Overpriced?

-The Price to Earnings ratio is a simple calculation that may take a little bit of time to understand.
+The Price to Earnings ratio is a simple calculation that may take some time to understand.
 But once you understand it, it can be beneficial.

-If you compare the PE Ratio of companies in the same industry, this will tell you which companies are perceived to have the brightest future or the best products or services; as the investors are willing to pay more for a share of one company as opposed to another company that is in the same line of business.
+Suppose you compare the PE Ratio of companies in the same industry.
+In that case, this will tell you which companies are perceived to have the brightest future or the best products or services, as the investors are willing to pay more for a share of one company instead of another company in the same line of business.

 Is a High PE Ratio Good?

-A high PE ratio can be both good and bad, meaning it can indicate a company with a great future or indicate an excessively overpriced company.
+A high PE ratio can be both good and bad, indicating a company with a great future or an excessively overpriced company.
 It depends on what you believe the company’s future outlook to be.

 What is an Average PE Ratio?

 Company B has a PE of 25; if 25 were the industry average, then this company would be seen as a fair value for the industry.
-This essentially means the investors think this company is neither a high-performance, high-growth stock nor an underperformer with fewer profits compared to the competition.
+This means the investors think this company is neither a high-performance, high-growth stock nor an underperformer with fewer profits than the competition.

 When is a Low PE Ratio Bad?